Connect

 You’re now no stranger to the Regional events, is this the year you plan to take the next step and head to the Games?

 I have been fortunate to stay injury free and healthy to make it to two Regionals already.
 I train to make myself better everyday and luckily this has set me up on a pretty cool path that I never imagined would get me as far as it has.
-I have the Games in sight every year.
+Personally, I have the Games in sight every year.
 Every individual athlete does, if they don’t then they shouldn’t be competing.

 How do you rate Australia’s CrossFit athletes compared to America’s?
 Is the standard ‘down under’ improving?